mugen609/bigbox-native-res-setup/GameMazeEssence.md

 Most PC setups deliver a pre-upscaled desktop-style frame, which prevents the scaler from doing what it does best: treat the input at native resolution and apply its processing (scaling, masks/scanlines, geometry) in the intended domain.

-GameMaze is an attempt to let your scaler perform at its best, no matter what you launch on PC.
+GameMaze is an attempt to let your scaler perform at its best, no matter what you launch on your PC.

 ---